 Pet-related problems can be frustrating and you may feel that giving up your pet is the only solution.
 But before you take that step, check out the resources available to help pet owners resolve problems that may seem overwhelming.
 Best case scenario: You won’t have to part with your friend after all.
 But if you do, our tips can help you find your pet a loving new home.

 Many behavior problems can be caused by a treatable medical condition.
 For example, a house-trained pet may begin urinating in the house due to a urinary tract infection that a veterinarian can diagnose and easily treat.

 - Need help with your cat’s behavior?
-Check out our resources for information on how to calm frightened cats, how to stop destructive scratching or chewing, how to solve litterbox issues, how to help pets get along with each other and more.
+Check out our resources for information on how to reduce stress in cats, how to stop destructive scratching, how to prevent litter box problems, how to help pets get along with each other and more.

 - Need help with your dog’s behavior?
-Check out our resources for information on how to prevent chewing or digging, how to house-train your dog, how to teach your dog to feel comfy in their crate, how to keep your dog from barking excessively or escaping your yard and more.
+Check out our resources for information on how to prevent chewing or digging, how to house train your dog, how to teach your dog to feel comfy in their crate, how to keep your dog from barking excessively, escaping your yard and more.